havenhobbs/havenhobbs/README.md

 <summary><h3>Background</h3></summary>

-Classic tale of 30-something mom with a background in management and nursing turned software developer.
-I am
+Classic tale of 30-something mom with a background in management & nursing turned software engineer.
+I am profoundly gifted in locating and journeying the non-traditional path.

 <!---
 havenhobbs/havenhobbs is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.